Advanced Programming Workshop - Rotary Knife

 |Class Name/Number:|| Advanced Programming Workshop - Rotary Knife / TRM020-MPiec-RotaryKnife |

 Duration: 3 Days

-The MP2000iec Advanced Programming Workshop is designed to give engineers and programmers the opportunity to successfully organize and program an MP2300Siec controller for a rotary knife application, using MotionWorks IEC - Pro and Yaskawa’s “Toolbox” user libraries.
-Starting with a desktop demo and a partially completed program, the student will follow the Application Resource Manual to successfully organize and program the application.
+The Rotary Knife Advanced Programming Workshop is designed to give engineers and programmers the opportunity to successfully organize and program an MPiec controller for a rotary knife application, using MotionWorks IEC - Pro and Yaskawa’s “Toolbox” user libraries.
+Starting with a desktop demo with basic functionality, the student will follow the Application Resource Manual to successfully organize and program the application.
 A realistic demo simulator, consisting of a rotary disc and conveyor, along with a high-speed camera will be used for final testing.
-Class topics include but are not limited to:

 Yaskawa TTS provides a number of training classes for its customers that require the use of low level voltages (120vac, 208vac and 460vac).
 To ensure a level of safety for the student while working with training class equipment using these voltages, TTS follows an Arc Flash Policy that is consistent with NFPA 70E.